 Energy savings are calculated using the efficiency of the proposed boiler or furnace versus the baseline efficiency.
-Baseline minimum efficiencies for boilers and furnaces are specified in the 2021 IECC's Tables 403.3.2 (4) and 403.3.2 (5), respectively (Note [3]).
+Baseline minimum efficiencies for boilers and furnaces are based on Industry Standard Practice (ISP) baseline per Ref [1].
 If the boiler is used for domestic hot water, in addition to heating, the project should be handled as a custom measure (See Measure 2.6.3: Lost Opportunity Custom in the 2022 PSD manual).